GID Link Representative Nobu Shiita

 I quit my job as a tour guide and began to work at various workplaces, including a pub cook, a dry cleaner, a gas station, a moving company, a lunch box shop, and a sales clerk.

-Fortunately, all of these workplaces recognized me and hired me as an educator.
+Fortunately, all of these workplaces recognized my ability to do my job and worked with me as a part-time leader.

-A few of them even hired me as an employee.
+Some of them even encouraged me to continue working as an employee.

 However, when they found out that I was an FTM, they dismissed me, saying that they did not want such a special person.